jameel-institute/daedalus-web-app/assets/geodata/shapefiles.md

 ### Alternatives

-Another option would be to merge the specific complaints of Morocco, China, and India, as provided from amCharts here: https://www.amcharts.com/docs/v5/tutorials/country-specific-world-maps/.
+Another option would be to merge the specific maps of Morocco, China, and India,   which show disputed territories, as provided from amCharts here: https://www.amcharts.com/docs/v5/tutorials/country-specific-world-maps/.
 This doesn't seem much simpler technically, and is a less neutral-seeming source than WHO.
 Also, using shapefiles from WHO means we aren't so tied to amCharts as the mapping library.

 ## How to recreate or update the shapefiles